haducloc/access-form/mod-form.md

 ' missing controls, wrong names, or forms not being loaded) ' are ignored to avoid interrupting the close operation.
 '============================================================
-Public Sub HandleFormCloseRefresh(parentFormName As String, subformControlName As String)
+Public Sub RefreshParentSubform(parentFormName As String, subformControlName As String)

     Dim frmParent As Form
     On Error GoTo ExitHandler   ' Fail softly — never block form close.